i05nagai/memorandum/language/english_speaking.md

 * demystify
     * to make sth easier to understand
         * What I need is a book that will demystify the working of a car engine for me
-* propagate
-    * After the update propagates, typically within a few seconds, 100% of function invocations execute the new version.
 * instantaneously
 * instantaneous
     * happening or completed immediately, without any delay